tmokmss/cdk-lambda-llrt/README.md

 npm install cdk-lambda-llrt
 ```

-Then you can just specify an entry point for the function.
+Then you can use `LlrtFunction` construct.
+Just set an entry point for the function.

 ```ts
 import { LlrtFunction } from 'cdk-lambda-llrt';